whatwg/sg/Workstream Policy.md

 [Living Standard Review Drafts][review-draft] must include the following notice, including the link:
 > Copyright © YEAR WHATWG (Apple, Google, Mozilla, Microsoft).
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-In the text above, YEAR must be replaced by the current year at the time the [Living Standard Review Draft] is published.
+In the text above, YEAR must be replaced by the current year at the time the [Living Standard Review Draft][review-draft] is published.

 In addition, [Living Standard Review Drafts][review-draft] must include the following notice:
 > This is the Review Draft.
 It is published primarily for purposes of patent review by Workstream Participants; it mirrors the Living Standard closely, redacting only text that is identified as "Objection Pending" or "Confirmation Pending".
 Developers should refer to the Living Standard for the most current error corrections and other developments.